-Tip #3: Since no food in a bodybuilding diet is mandatory, take some time to figure out which foods you most enjoy when it comes to lean proteins, starchy carbs, fruits, vegetables and healthy fats and then simply base your diet around those choices.
+Tip #3: Since no food in a bodybuilding diet is mandatory, take some time to figure out which foods you most enjoy when it comes to lean proteins, starchy carbs, fruits, vegetables, and healthy fats.
+Then, simply base your diet around those choices.

 Tip #4: Don’t worry about the specific intervals between meals and instead just structure your meal frequency and layout in whatever way you most prefer based on your appetite and schedule.

 Tip #5: Allocate 10-20% of your overall diet to indulge in the foods you crave most.
 As long as these foods fit into your nutrition plan as a whole in terms of total calories and macronutrients, it won’t negatively impact your results but will make your eating plan way more enjoyable.

 If you found this article helpful, make sure to sign up for your FREE custom fitness plan below...